Jimmy-Jay Morgan

-Jimmy-Jay Morgan (born 21 January 2006) is an English professional footballer who plays as an attacking midfielder or forward for EFL League One side Peterborough United on loan from Premier League club Chelsea.
+Jimmy-Jay Morgan (born 21 January 2006) is an English professional footballer who plays as an attacking midfielder or forward for Championship club West Bromwich Albion.

 Early life

 Morgan joined the academy of Chelsea at the age of eight, before leaving for Southampton three years later due to issues with the commute to the Cobham Training Centre.
 He was a prolific goal-scorer for Southampton at junior level with 27 goals for Southampton's Under-16s and 13 more for the Under-18s during the 2021–22 season.
 Southampton academy coach Louis Carey said Morgan is "one of the best" finishers he had seen in the club's youth programme.

 Club career

 Southampton

 Aged 16, Morgan played for Southampton U21s in three Football League Trophy group stage defeats in August and October 2022.
 He was named in the first team squad as a substitute for an EFL Cup match against Sheffield Wednesday in November 2022.
 He was in the first team match day squad again for Southampton on 7 January 2023 for the FA Cup tie away to Crystal Palace which Southampton won 2–1.
 In January 2023 reports emerged that Morgan had rejected the offer of a first professional contract at Southampton.